cgfork/deps/README.md

 # deps

 deps is a dependency injection framework for go programs (golang).
-It was inspired by [Service Weaver](https://github.com/ServiceWeaver/weaver), but more simple.
+It was inspired by (copied from) [Service Weaver](https://github.com/ServiceWeaver/weaver), but more simple.

 ## Basic Usage